christopher-brown-git/Graph-Theory-Final-Project/README.md

 * Get the number of vertices of each color that are on the screen at a given moment
 * Delete a vertex and all edges incident to it

+My interface uses an adjacency list representation of a graph.
+It implements this with a dictionary.